emahuni/em-async-events/README.md

     // get info from the last listener (this is where you MAY need to use reverse invocation order) const endResult = await this.$emitEvent('some-event', { test: 'one' }, { isAsync: true, range: 'first-child' });
-    // isAsync option is required for events that expect a response
+    // isAsync option is required for events that expect a response, it's true by default

     // atomic emission API: unlike listeners only single payload is allowed here
     // emit multiple events,